SQLDrivenAbdul/NYC-TAXI-PIPELINE/README.md

 To achieve this, I created the following:

 **STAGING TABLE:** This table is the entry point of the pipeline where all data first land.
-A trigger ``load_bronze`` is attached to  this table.
+A trigger named ``load_bronze`` is attached to  this table.
 The job of the trigger is simple, using a ``MERGE STATEMENT`` it simply check data coming from the staging table that are not existing in the bronze layer, when found, they  are inserted into the bronze layer of the pipeline.

 **BRONZE LAYER:** This table receives the raw data from the staging table.
-It has has two triggers attached to  it performing different functions.
+It also has two triggers attached to it, both performing different functions.

  (a) ``load_silver``: This trigger transform and cleans new data in the bronze layer and insert into the silver layer.
  (b) ``load_meta``: This trigger tracks data loading into the bronze layer using a metadata table.
 It records the last successful load datetime dynamically.
 Any attempt to insert data that's already existing in the bronze leads to the metadata table adding a new record but without a datetime(NULL) because the operation was not successful.